- Head Coach Softball

 The Hokies finished a spectacular 1999 season ranked 25th in the nation with a 54-16 record.
 In just its fourth year as a varsity sport, the team placed second at the A-10 tournament and Thomas was named the Atlantic 10 Coach of the Year.
 Tech’s hopes for a regional at-large bid were denied, but it did receive the national attention it had been working for.
 An upset of No. 4 Michigan highlighted the season.
 Tech finished the year undefeated at home and 14-2 in Atlantic 10 play, losing only to UMass.
 The Hokies had the third-longest winning streak in the nation at 26, and at one point won 35 of 36 games.

 As time passes and the program grows, so does his players’ impact in the pro league and internationally.
-Thomas has had three former players play in the National Pro Fastpitch (NPF): Tincher and Kelsey Hoffman with the Akron Racers and Rhodes with the Rockford Thunder/Tennessee Diamonds.
+Thomas has had four former players play in the National Pro Fastpitch (NPF): Tincher and Kelsey Hoffman with the Akron Racers; Rhodes with the Rockford Thunder/Tennessee Diamonds and Courtney Liddle with the NY/NJ Comets/Pennsylvania Rebellion.

 He has also had six current or former players represent their country in international events: Tincher (USA), Shanel Garofalo (Italy), Charisse Mariconda (Puerto Rico), Richelle McGarva, Ashlee Dobbe and Jess Hodge (Canada).

 Respected by many, Thomas has been named the Virginia State Coach of the Year by the Virginia Sports Information Directors (VaSID) a record six times (1999, 2000, 2002, 2005, 2008 and 2012).
-He has had 27 different players named to the all-state team 55 different times, including at least three on every team in 12 of the last 14 seasons.
+He has had 37 different players named to the all-state team 72 different times, including at least three on each of the last 10 teams.
 Three players have earned state player of the year honors and three were named rookie of the year, while Tincher was named the pitcher of the year three times and Jasmin Harrell won the award in 2012.

 Thomas graduated from East Tennessee State University in 1991 with a bachelor’s in physical education.
-He is on the Louisville Slugger advisory staff for the 16th straight year and is also on the NCAA Regional Committee.
 He was also selected to be the head coach of a group of local collegiate all-stars who took on the U.S. Olympic Softball Team in Salem, Va., in the summer of 2004 and did so again in the summer of 2008.

 Thomas was an active ballplayer in the fastpitch world, playing in the ASA Men's B Nationals in 2003 and the NSA World Series in 2004 and 2005 and was chosen to play with a team that took on the USA men's national team as part of its tour to prepare for the 2009 ISF World Championships.